sebastian-pazmay/os-testing/README.md

 $ go build main.go
 ```

-After the executable file is build, run it as a root user
+After the executable file is built, run it as a root user

 ```
 $ ./main